Pythonian/fakernaija/docs/source/index.rst

     Home <self>
     faker
     commands
-    internals

 Features
 --------

 - Generate culturally accurate Nigerian data — no more `Oyinbo` names that don't gel!
 - Quickly generate data from the terminal with our CLI commands, because time na money!
-- Export data to JSON, CSV, and plain text formats, like wrapping your suya in the perfect paper.
+- Export generated data to various formats like JSON, CSV, and plain text.

 Installation
 ------------